*

 Now one third of the delivery is on its way to Bumbear Poles in Bulgaria and soon another third will go up to Jocke and Pancho in Borgafjäll, northwest Sweden.
 From my own third I have already made a pair of poles.
 I can confirm: better raw material for ski pole shafts is probably impossible to find.

 P.S.
 To be involved from one end to the other—from the source to skiing—is true transparency and pure pleasure!
+Here you can read more about why I use Calcutta bamboo for my ski poles.

 /Fabian Rimfors